 - Offer extended care programs for those in recovery.

-As SAMHSA explains in TIP 42, Substance Use Disorder Treatment for People With Co-Occurring Disorders, co-occurring disorders “can wax and wane over time.”
+As SAMHSA explains, co-occurring disorders “can wax and wane over time.”
 As a result, treatment should take into consideration how clients can best maintain and extend their recovery outcomes, even after graduation from the treatment program.
-Both substance use disorders and mental health disorders are long-term conditions, so it is important that clients are set up for success for the long-haul.
+Both substance use and mental health disorders are long-term conditions, so it is important that clients are set up for success for the long haul.
 The right dual diagnosis program will ensure a proper integration from treatment to mainstream life, helping ensure schooling or employment, safe and sober housing, health care and counseling, and more post-treatment.

 Additionally, programs should offer an extension of care through an outpatient program, in which clients can continue to receive counseling, attend meetings or group therapy, and be held accountable while continuing to work towards their long-term recovery goals.
 As stated by SAMHSA, “Clients with CODs often require long-term continuity of care that supports their progress, monitors their condition, and can respond to a return to substance use or a return of symptoms of mental disorder.”